 We are Academy for Advanced and Creative Learning!

 - Visit our school with a short youtube video of pictures and kids interacting created by IMpasto Animation.

-- We owe a big thanks to Third Angle for the design and maintanance of our website.
+- We owe a big thanks to Third Angle for the design and maintenance of our website.

 - Here are Fact Sheets about our school: FAQs

 Academy for Advanced & Creative Learning opened for its first school year as a public charter school in August 2010.
 This K-8 program provides an academic home specially designed for gifted learners who work above grade level in at least one academic area.

 Our Vision & Mission